-In addition, Dr. Flack worked with the Belanger School of Nursing to create a Dual Degree Nursing Program which is an innovative progression model where students earn both an associate's degree and bachelor's degree in Nursing.
-This program was approved by the NYS Education Department Office of Professions in April 2017 and has its inaugural class starting in Fall 2017.
+In addition, Dr. Lally worked with the Belanger School of Nursing (BSON) and Maria College to create Dual Degree Nursing Programs which is an innovative progression model where students earn both an associate's degree and bachelor's degree in Nursing.
+The BSON program was approved by the NYS Education Department Office of Professions in 2017 and the Maria program was approved by the the NYS Education Department Office of Professions in 2019.

-Prior to joining Siena College, Dr. Flack taught nursing at both the associate and bachelor levels of nursing and was the Director of a pre-licensure bachelor's program in Nursing.
-Dr. Flack completed a postdoctoral fellowship with Jean Watson’s Caring Science Institute and will be researching the effect of a caring science curriculum upon nurses caring behaviors.
-Dr. Flack teaches Transformational Nursing Leadership each semester.
+Prior to joining Siena College, Dr. Lally taught nursing at both the associate and bachelor levels of nursing and was the Director of a pre-licensure bachelor's program in Nursing.
+Dr. Lally completed a postdoctoral fellowship with Jean Watson’s Caring Science Institute and will be researching the effect of a caring science curriculum upon nurses caring behaviors.
+Dr. Lally teaches Advanced Concepts of Professional Practice each fall and Transformational Nursing Leadership each spring.

 Watson Caring Science Postdoctoral Scholar, Watson Caring Science Institute